skypjack/entt/docs/md/graph.md

 ## Fake resources and order of execution

-The flow builder does not offer the ability to specify when a task should execute before or after another task.<br/>
+The flow builder does not offer the ability to specify when a task should run before or after another task.<br/>
 In fact, the order of _registration_ on the resources also determines the order in which the tasks are processed during the generation of the execution graph.

 However, there is a way to _force_ the execution order of two processes.<br/>
 Briefly, since accessing a resource in opposite modes requires sequential rather than parallel scheduling, it is possible to make use of fake resources to rule on the execution order:

 ```cpp
 builder